-The vision for research at the SONDH is to stimulate and develop a cadre of researchers and scholars who will contribute to the advancement of science and increase knowledge to improve the health of the diverse population in Hawai'i, the Pacific Basin and Asia by: (1) promoting standards for the conduct of research/scholarship; (2) supporting academic research/scholarship activities for faculty and students; (3) advancing collaborative research/scholarship activities between the SONDH and strategic partners both within and outside of the University; and (4) creating a repository of scholarship and research activities.
+The vision for research at NAWSON is to stimulate and develop a cadre of researchers and scholars who will contribute to the advancement of science and increase knowledge to improve the health of the diverse population in Hawai'i, the Pacific Basin and Asia by: (1) promoting standards for the conduct of research/scholarship; (2) supporting academic research/scholarship activities for faculty and students; (3) advancing collaborative research/scholarship activities between NAWSON and strategic partners both within and outside of the University; and (4) creating a repository of scholarship and research activities.

-All research conducted by students will be in compliance with the University of Hawai'i's Human Studies Program.
-This includes obtaining CITI certification and the University of Hawai'i's Committee on Human Studies review and approval prior to the initiation of a research project.
-SONDH faculty and students research activities are supported by the SONDH Research Committee, the John A. Burns School of Medicine (JABSOM) Grants Development Office and the Honors Program.
+All research conducted by students will be in compliance with the University of Hawai'i Human Studies Program.
+This includes obtaining CITI certification and the University of Hawai'i Committee on Human Studies review and approval prior to the initiation of a research project.
+NAWSON faculty and students research activities are supported by the NAWSON Research Committee, the John A. Burns School of Medicine (JABSOM) Grants Development Office and the Honors Program.

-The School of Nursing and Dental Hygiene Honors Program
+The School of Nursing Honors Program

-The SONDH Honors Program, jointly sponsored with the UHM Honors Program, offers an outstanding educational experience for qualified students who wish to enhance their undergraduate education and prepare for further research activity and academic study post-graduation.
+The NAWSON Honors Program, jointly sponsored with the UHM Honors Program, offers an outstanding educational experience for qualified students who wish to enhance their undergraduate education and prepare for further research activity and academic study post-graduation.